Noxiuam/MainMenus/README.md

 # MainMenus
-A mod for [OneConfig](https://github.com/Polyfrost/OneConfig) that brings your favorite client's main menu's to Forge!
+A mod for [OneConfig](https://github.com/Polyfrost/OneConfig) that brings your favorite client's main menu to Forge!

-## Download
-You can download the mod [here](https://github.com/Noxiuam/MainMenus/releases/latest)!

 ## Supported Menus
 <details>